Don't Just Lie There, Say Something!: Original play

 The film was based on a play by Michael Pertwee which debuted in 1971 starring Brian Rix.

 Production

-According to Brian Rix, Edward Dryhurst approached him in 1972 wanting to make a film version, claiming there was finance from Rank.
+According to Brian Rix, Edward Dryhurst approached him in 1972 wanting to make a film version, claiming there was finance from The Rank Organisation.
 Pertwee wrote a script based on his play.
-It turned out Dryhurst did not have finance so Rix and Pertwee approached producer Andrew Mitchell who along with director Bob Kellett raised the money from the Rank Organisation.
+After the truth emerged that Dryhurst did not have finance, Rix and Pertwee approached producer Andrew Mitchell, who along with director Bob Kellett raised the money from Rank.
 The low budget meant the film had to be made on location, including Kellett's office.
-Rix wrote " It was chaos, but by cool management on the part of Andrew Mitchell and even cooler direction by Bob Kellett, a very passable film was made."
+Rix wrote: "It was chaos, but by cool management on the part of Andrew Mitchell and even cooler direction by Bob Kellett, a very passable film was made."

-The Rank Organisation financed four films by the end of the 1974 financial year,Carry on Dick, Carry on Girls, The Belstone Fox and Don't Just Lie There, Say Something, and partly financed Soft Beds and Hard Battles and Caravan to Vaccares.

 Reception

 According to Rix the film was very successful in South Africa.
-"We're sure it was," commented Filmink.
+"We're sure it was", commented Filmink.

 Critical reception

 The Monthly Film Bulletin wrote: "As a film, Don't Just Lie There is so unexceptionally mediocre as to be beneath constructive comment: a straight, dead celluloid rendering of the stage play, seventy-five percent of which has been shot in a single, three-room set.
 Brian Rix and Leslie Phillips project their decades-old personae, and the script manages with like somegenius to strike not a single underivative note as it treads through all the standard, degrading gags about falling trousers and rampant desire.
 The latter, of course, is never consummated – Phillips, middle-aged roué, apparently a great success with the ladies, runs in blind terror to his deodorants when his conquest begins to undress.
 It is only too ironic that writer Michael Pertwee should have chosen – in a vain and wholly misdirected attempt at topical allusion – to make his farce-hypocrites into politicians running a campaign against pornography.
 The pornographer, in Lawrence's phrase, does dirt on sex; the writer of dirty comedies, in his own way, does much the same thing."

 Halliwell's Film Guide wrote: "stupefying from-the-stalls rendering of a successful stage farce; in this form it simply doesn't work".

 Radio Times stated that the film "reduces the precise timing of the double entendres, the bedroom entrances and exits and the dropped-trouser misunderstandings to the level of clumsy contrivance, which not even the slickest of players can redeem".